Tour Dates: Throughout June and July 2023

 Inclusive Meals: Breakfasts and an afternoon Cream Tea of course!

+After a mid afternoon pick-up from Exmouth train station we will take the 15 minute drive east to the coastal town of Budleigh Salterton.
 Once you arrive at your homely guesthouse in the very pretty seaside town of Budleigh Salterton, your local guide will come and meet you during the early evening.
-We will then take a walk along the River Otter where we should see plenty of signs of Beaver activity and with luck, a sighting of this amazing animal too.
+We will then take a walk along the River Otter where we should see plenty of signs of Beaver activity and with luck, our first sighting of this amazing animal!
 Overnight Budleigh Salterton or nearby

 DAYS 2 – 3: River Otter – East Devon Commons – Jurassic Coast